History of the Puritans in North America: Antinomian Controversy

 Tensions continued to increase in the Boston church between Wilson and Hutchinson's followers, who formed a majority of the members.
-In January 1637, they were nearly successful in censuring him, and in the months that followed, they left the meeting house whenever Wilson began to preach.
+In January 1637, they were nearly successful in censuring him, and in the months that followed they left the meeting house whenever Wilson began to preach.
 The General Court ordered a day of fasting and prayer to help calm tensions, but Wheelwright preached a sermon on that day that further inflamed tensions, for which he was found guilty of sedition.
 Because Governor Vane was one of Hutchinson's followers, the general election of 1637 became a battlefront in the controversy, and Winthrop was elected to replace Vane.

 A synod of New England clergy was held in August 1637.
 The ministers defined 82 errors attributed to Hutchinson and her followers.
 It also discouraged private religious meetings and criticizing the clergy.
 In November, Wheelwright was banished from the colony.
-Hutchinson herself was called before the General Court where she ably defended herself.
-Nevertheless, she was ultimately convicted and sentenced to banishment from the colony due in part to her claims of receiving direct personal revelations from God.
+Hutchinson was called before the General Court where she ably defended herself.
+Nevertheless, she was ultimately convicted and sentenced to banishment from the colony for her claims of receiving direct personal revelations from God.
 Other supporters were disenfranchised or forbidden from bearing arms unless they admitted their errors.
-Hutchinson received a church trial in March 1638 in which the Boston congregation switched sides and unanimously voted for Hutchinson's ex-communication.
+Hutchinson received a church trial in March 1638 in which the Boston congregation switched sides and unanimously voted for Hutchinson's excommunication.
 This effectively ended the controversy.

 While often described as a struggle for religious liberty, historian Francis Bremer states that this is a misunderstanding.
 Bremer writes, "Anne Hutchinson was every bit as intolerant as her enemies.
 The struggle was over which of two competing views would be crowned and enforced as New England orthodoxy.
 As a consequence of the crisis she precipitated, the range of views that were tolerated in the Bay actually narrowed."

 In the aftermath of the crisis, ministers realized the need for greater communication between churches and the standardization of preaching.
 As a consequence, nonbinding ministerial conferences to discuss theological questions and address conflicts became more frequent in the following years.
 A more substantial innovation was the implementation of the "third way of communion", a method of isolating a dissident or heretical church from neighboring churches.
 Members of an offending church would be unable to worship or receive the Lord's Supper in other churches.